 Due to regulation in accordance to Minnesota State Law and the MN Gaming Commission, not all games may be available and they are subject to change without notice.

 >> Pricing Information

-Pricing for each act varies depending on a number of factors including: location of the event; popularity of the date; routing for each act; type of event; single or multiple day performances; length of show, etc. To get a specific and accurate quote for your event please contact our office by clicking here or calling (888) 654-6901.
-We respond very quickly to answer all our clients’ questions.
+Pricing for each act varies depending on a number of factors including: location of the event; popularity of the date; routing for each act; type of event; single or multiple day performances; length of show, etc. To get a specific and accurate quote for your event please contact our office by completing the form below or calling (612) 361-6002.
+We respond very quickly to answer all our clients' questions.